Sleeping in Airports

 Lisbon Airport

 The more modern Terminal 1 is by far the more highly recommended of the two terminals, particularly for sleeping options.
 The seating is a mix of seats with armrests and some armrest-free benches.
-If you prefer sleeping on the floor, you won’t be the only one – bring along some extra layers for some added cushion.
-If you’re not able to stay inside Security for sleeping, you’ll have to head to the pre-Secure, public zones, which tend to have harder furniture and colder floors, so be prepared.
+If you prefer sleeping on the floor, you won’t be the only one – bring extra layers for some added cushion.
+If you’re unable to stay on the airside, you’ll have to head to the landside/public zones, which tend to have harder furniture and colder floors, so be prepared.

 Here are good sleep spots that travellers have reported: